DonDuck1/RPG-Chess-sde-program-assignment-mavel/README.md

     Attack {coordinates of square containing the attacking piece} {coordinates of square containing the piece to be attacked}

-    For Pawn, Rook, Bishop, Knight:
     Special-action {coordinates of square contain the piece doing the special move} {coordinates of square containing the piece to be affected by the special action}

-    For Queen, King:
-    Special-action {coordinates of square contain the piece doing the special move}

     Restore {turn number}